ablou1/collab-compet/README.md

 - Linux (x86, headless): "path/to/Tennis_Linux_NoVis/Tennis.x86"
 - Linux (x86_64, headless): "path/to/Tennis_Linux_NoVis/Tennis.x86_64"

-	For instance, if you are using a Mac, then you downloaded Banana.app.
+	For instance, if you are using a Mac, then you downloaded Tennis.app.
 If this file is in the same folder as the notebook, then the line below should appear as follows:
 	> env = UnityEnvironment(file_name="Tennis.app")

 *example with windows (x86_64) :*